 My HoYD Mattias Moström has a “Driven” personality, which means that his Determination is at least 18 and his Ambition at least 12.
 Two important attributes when it comes to player development.
 He is lacking a bit of Professionalism though.
 If he would have had a Professionalism attribute of at least 14, he would have had a “Perfectionist” personality instead.
 Two out of three is as good as I can get in a HoYD at the moment, but ideally, you would want a “Model Citizen” or “Perfectionist”, since they guarantee high values in Determination, Ambition and Professionalism.

-The personality of your other youth coaches are also said to have a smaller effect on the personalities of players coming through, but in reality the head of youth development will count double.
+The personality of your other youth coaches is also said to have a smaller effect on the personalities of players coming through, but in reality, the head of youth development will count double.

 Preferred Formation and Playing style